Shirish026/Autonomous-Mazebot/README.md

 # Autonomous-Mazebot
-An autonomous Mazebot that navigates using A* Path planning to reach the goal.
+An autonomous Mazebot that applies the A* Path planning to navigate a twisted maze to reach the intended goal.

+## Key Pointers for this Project
+- The software used for this project is Webots 2023a (64 bit).
+Link: <a href="https://cyberbotics.com/" id="Cyberbotics">#</a>
+-
+-